A bit about me

 Why 3F?
 3F stands for Fun, Freedom and Fame, and reflects my approach to life, what motivates me and what I do.

 Fun – Life is too short not to be happy and enjoying it to the full.
 And I bring my sense of fun to the workplace – it’s part of what makes for happier and engaged staff.

 Freedom – I’ve always valued having the freedom to choose what I do.
-That’s why I believe in the power of coaching to help people find their best path and contribute their best to the organisation.
+That’s why I believe in the power of coaching to help people find the right path and contribute their best to the organisation.

-Fame– I’m sure I’m not alone in wanting to be recognised and appreciated.
-And I believe in helping people and organisations to communicate well and get more credit for what they do.
+Fame– I’m far less bothered about my own recognition, but I really believe in helping people and public sector organisations to communicate well and get more credit for the great work they do.